MarkH817/lion-byte.com/src/posts/ds-xkit-and-typescript.md

 TypeScript.

 I added TypeScript to my side projects in later months and found a couple uncaught faults.
-It was mostly just placing the wrong input in a libary's function.
+It was mostly just placing the wrong input in a library's function.
 The configuration was very simple, and the documentation was stellar!

 So after trying it out, I decided to add TypeScript to the XKit project.